markdumay/synology-tls/README.md

 printf password | docker secret create SYNO_Password -
 ```

 If you do not feel comfortable copying secrets from your command line, you can use the wrapper `create_secret.sh`.
 This script prompts for a secret and ensures sensitive data is not displayed in your console.
+The script is available in the folder `/docker-secret` of your repository.

 ```console
 ./create_secret.sh CF_Email